(continued from part 1)

 Booker and North’s main argument, as I understand it, is that:

-- The 1999 EFRA Committee recommended that the BS 8414 large-scale system test should have been made mandatory for cladding systems.
+- The 1999 ETRA Committee recommended that the BS 8414 large-scale system test should have been made mandatory for cladding systems.

 - Our membership of the EU prevented this being done.

 - If it had been done, the Grenfell Tower fire would not have happened.